FarsetLabs/farsetlabs.github.io/membership/index.md

 **All Membership Dues go towards the core operation of the space; events and projects are normally funded by additional donations / sponsorships**

  If you don't wish to use PayPal, or wish to pay for the discounted year-long memberships, contact us on [membership@farsetlabs.org.uk](mailto:membership@farsetlabs.org.uk) to discuss alternative payment systems

  [^cards]: All student members must hold current, valid, student ID's for the duration of their membership at that level
+ [^events]: Some events requiring the purchase of specialised equipment and/or parts may require a supplementary fee to participate